prisma/prisma-label-sync/README.md

 Note: The current configuration uses `lowerCamelCase` for the repositories, so a repository `prisma/prisma-labelsync` is represented as `prismaLabelsync` (the org is dropped, as ~~all~~ most the repos live in `prisma`) for example which is then used in the `import` and also filename.

+⚠️ Do not edit [labelsync.yml](./labelsync.yml).
+It's a generated file.

 ### Add a new label / Update an existing label / Remove a label

 1. Find the repository configuration file [here](https://github.com/prisma/prisma-label-sync/tree/master/src/repositories) and add, update or remove the label